ScottArbeit/ScottArbeit/README.md

 Lately, I've been exploring the mathematical and functional end of programming, learning some Category Theory and writing code using F#.
 I specialize in Microsoft Azure architecture and .NET programming, using CQRS and Event Sourcing whenever I can (but I'm sure your tech stack is cool, too).

 ### Interests
 Baseball.
 Hockey.
 Poker.
 Philosophy.
 Quantum physics.
 Yoga.
 Walking.
 Meditation.
-Lucky to have more friends than I know what to do with.
+Lucky to have a great family and more friends than I know what to do with.